-Pensions Committee members James Hunt and Sam Crabb were active members of the councillors' scheme, which is a part of the Somerset County Council Pension Scheme, during the year.
-Committee members Caroline Moore and Mark Simmonds were active members of the standard scheme during the year and Committee member Sarah Payne was a deferred member of the standard scheme during the year.
-Committee member Richard Parrish's wife is a member of the standard scheme.
+Committee members Gordon Bryant and Mark Simmonds were active members of the scheme during the year and Committee member Sarah Payne was a deferred member of the scheme during the year.
+Committee member Richard Parrish's wife is a member of the scheme.